rui-zhao-ca/campus-emergency-callbox-optimization/README.md

 ---
 ## Problem Overview

-McGill's existing emergency phone network has gaps: some phones are outdated, others are in poor condition, and overall coverage is insufficient.
-This project formulates a **facility location problem** that decides which existing phones to upgrade or keep, where to install new phones and what phone type to use at each location while meeting **a minimum coverage threshold** at **minimum cost**.
+McGill’s emergency call box network has gaps: some call boxes are outdated, others are in poor condition and overall coverage is insufficient.
+This project formulates a **facility location model** to decide which existing call boxes to keep or replace, where to install new call boxes, and which phone type to deploy at each location, while meeting a minimum coverage threshold at the lowest total cost.

 ---
 ## Repository Structure